railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 staff need see only part of it, and may need to change even less of it.
 Who should have rights to what, and how do you manage that?

-Open ERP's approach to rights management is highly flexible.
+OpenERP's approach to rights management is highly flexible.
 Each user can belong to one or more groups, and the group(s) you belong to determine(s):

 * the visibility of each menu item and